World Campus Psychology Major

 - Adult Learners

-- All Penn State Students (regardless of or )
+- All Penn State Students (regardless of classification or campus assignment)

-Any Penn State student may register for a World Campus course seven days before the start of classes if space is available (based on ).
+Any Penn State student may register for a World Campus course seven days before the start of classes if space is available (based on scheduling restrictions and considerations).
 Typically, additional students will not be added to the course if the class limit (as indicated in the Schedule of Courses) has been reached.

-If a Penn State student is not enrolled in the World Campus but wants to schedule only World Campus courses for a particular semester, he/she can request a to the World Campus.
-To make this request, the student should contact the at his/her assigned campus.
+If a Penn State student is not enrolled in the World Campus but wants to schedule only World Campus courses for a particular semester, he/she can request a change of campus to the World Campus.
+To make this request, the student should contact the appropriate dean’s office at his/her assigned campus.